NLog/NLog.github.io/_posts/2021-08-25-nlog-5-0-preview1-ready.md

 ---
 layout: post
-title: NLog 5.0 Preview ready for release testing
+title: NLog 5.0 - List of major changes
 ---

 NLog 5.0 is a major version bump, and includes several breaking changes and lots of improvements.